 If you’re desperate for more, there were his 12 audio works for Please Remain Seated (2011), and two videos: The Hidden Life of Hands for the Dance Film Project 2010 and Still Life: or when you’re away the walls speak your name (2009) for Cubicle, Skewed Visions’ new series of podcasts.
 He produced the second season, Cubicle2: on the internet nobody knows.

 Interested in exploring work that troubles disciplinary categories, he has taken a shine to the bountiful Twin Cities experimental dance community.
 In February and March 2014 he performed in Laura Holway’s Small Dances, in which he performed his morbidly amusing Interview with volunteer audience members.
 Mr Campbell has been fortunate enough to three times take part in the award-winning work of choreographer, dancer and photographer, Megan Mayer.
 In fact, he was able to work with her at the prestigious MANCC in February 2012.
 Most recently he took part in Megan Mayer’s Soft Fences at the Red Eye in December 2014.
 He also made an appearance in the rascal performance group Mad King Thomas‘s All Sparkles, No Heart in July 2011.
-He looks forward to working on Megan Mayer’s Soft Fences this winter.

 Normative education includes a BA from Sarah Lawrence College, study as a part of the Chautauqua Conservatory Theater Company and at the Classic Stage Conservatory in New York City.
 In 1991 he entered the University of Minnesota where he sneaked an MA in Theater, studied with the Margolis-Brown Company, and wrested a PhD out of some cold dead hands in 1997, where he has since been seen teaching.
 He has been assiduously studying the theories and practices of Tadeusz Kantor since 1993.